 - 1. The corresponding RFC 3066 values for Canadian English and French are "en-CA" and "fr-CA".
 A message may support other languages spoken in Canada and the appropriate values should be used. - 2.
 UTF-8 is the recommended encoding for XML documents in order to support a wide range of languages and accented characters. - 3.
-Fixed CAP values, which often appear as a word from a specific language, are used for software processing purposes only and not for display, and are not translated between <info> blocks (ie. <category>, <urgency>, <severity>, <certainty>, <responseType>, etc...)
+Enumerated CAP element values, such as those defined for <urgency>, <severity>, <certainty>, <responseType>, etc. are in English only, and are always used as specified by CAP within all <info> blocks.
+Content in the <info> block, such as <description>, <resource> (ex. audio files), external <web> links, etc. should serve the needs of the language value within the <info> block.